mtfreepress/capitol-tracker-2025/README.md

 The Montana Legislature has unique procedures that require special handling:

 ### House Blast Motions
-- Require 55 votes (constitutional majority) instead of simple majority
+- Require 55 votes (constitutional majority) instead of simple majority (as of 2025 — note this threshold sometimes changes session to session)
 - Handled in [`process/main.js`](process/main.js) with vote count overrides

 ### Bill Status Complexity